rbdannenberg/arco/doc/ugens.md

-will set its `TERMINATED` flag. `CAN_TERMINATE` is the default for most unit generators so that `TERMINATED` will propagate from input signals to consumers. `CAN_TERMINATE` is *not* the default for signal generators such as `pwl`, `pwe` and `recplay` (when playing).
+will set its `TERMINATED` flag. `CAN_TERMINATE` is the default for most unit generators so that `TERMINATED` will propagate from input signals to consumers. `CAN_TERMINATE` is *not* the default for signal generators such as `pwl`, `pwe` and `recplay` (when playing), so if you want them to terminate, call `ugen.term`.

-Thus, you can typically mark only the determining unit generator such as an envelope by calling its `.term` method in order to cause an entire sound to terminate.
-When an input to a `Sum` or `Mix` terminates, the input is automatically removed, so the typical application of `.term` is to indicate that *when an envelope completes*, the sound it modulates (e.g. using a `Mult`) should be detached from a mix or sum, and through reference counting, the entire sound should be freed.
-If there is a tail, then the delay starts when the envelope finishes, where "finish" means there are no more breakpoints and the envelope value is zero.
+You can typically mark only the determining unit generator such as an envelope by calling its `.term` method in order to cause an entire sound to terminate.
+When an input to a `Sum` or `Mix` terminates, the input is automatically removed, so the typical application of `.term` is to indicate that *when an envelope completes*, it will set its terminate flag (after the indicated delay), and ugens that read from it will propagate the terminate flag to a mix or sum ugen, which in response, will remove the input.
+This will decrement a reference count, propagating back "up" to free an entire tree of ugens if there are no other references.
+But there *are* other references when there are "shadow" objects on the control side, as described in the next paragraph.

+#### Cleaning up on the control side
+Let's assume you have created a tree of ugens that produce output from some ugen we call output.
+This output is typically inserted into a mixer or sum ugen along with other sounds.
+By default, the mixer or sum has a list of inputs (on both Arco and Serpent sides).
+In the Arco server, the tree might terminate and be automatically removed from the mixer or sum.
+This will reduce the output ugen reference count, but there is still (normally) an object with a reference on the control (Serpent) side, so no ugens are deleted yet.

+The mixer or sum sends ACTION_REM with the id of the removed ugen (if a signal ugen and gain ugen are both removed, only the id for the signal ugen is sent.
+(The message to the Serpent side is `/actl/act`, where `actl` is a controller address set up by `/arco/open`.)
+The action should have the effect of removing the reference from the mixer or sum object to the output object.
+This allows the entire ugen object tree to be garbage collected.
+As garbage collection removes references, the Arco ugens receive deref messages and decrement their reference counts.
+This will free the Arco ugens.

-In addition to the possibility of releasing a tree of unit generators, any `atend` action is performed when `TERMINATED` becomes set, so you can use `ugen.atend(FINISH, target)` to run the `.finish` method of any object upon the termination of `ugen`.
+In addition to the possibility of releasing a tree of unit generators, any `atend` action is performed, sending a status code when `TERMINATED` becomes set, so you can use `ugen.atend(FINISH, target)` to run the `.finish(status)` method of any object upon the termination of `ugen`.
+(See `atend()` for more details.)

+`/arco/term id dur` - set the CAN_TERMINATE flag in a ugen.
+Most ugens can either terminate as the result of state changes (e.g. an envelope reaches the end) or

 ### ugen.trace(bool)
 Sets the `UGENTRACE` flag of a unit generator.
 When the flag is